MiniZinc/libminizinc/en/solvers.rst

 Avoid mixing positive and negative coefficients in the objective.
 Use 'complementing' variables to revert sense.

 To avoid *numerical issues*, make variable domains as tight as possible (compiler can deduce bounds in certain cases but explicit bounding can be stronger).
 Especially for variables involved in logical constraints, if you cannot reduce the domains to be in +/-1e4, consider indicator constraints (available for some solvers, see below).
+Especially for integer variables, the domain size of 1e4 should be an upper bound if possible -- what is the value of integrality otherwise?
 Avoid large coefficients too, as well as large values in the objective function.
 See more on tolerances in a below section.

-Example 1, simple: *implication*.
-Instead of :mzn:`x <= 1000000*y` given :mzn:`var 0..1: y`, prefer :mzn:`y=0 -> x<=0`.
+Example 1: *basic big-M constraint vs implication*.
+Instead of :mzn:`<expr> <= 1000000*y` given :mzn:`var 0..1: y` and where you use the 'big-M' value of 1000000 because you don't know a good upper bound on :mzn:`<expr>`, prefer :mzn:`y=0 -> <expr> <= 0` so that MiniZinc computes a possibly tighter bound.

 Example 2: *cost-based choice*.
 Assume you want the model to make a certain decision, e.g., constructing a road, but then its cost should be minimal among some others, otherwise not considered.
 This can be modeled as follows: